markglenn/codefixes.com/source/_posts/2010-11-02-coders-survival-guide-to-startup-weekend.markdown

 that people will keep coming up to you.
 Every project needs programmers, sometimes more than one.
 There are just not enough to go around.
 Ideas die quickly when a group can't find coders.
 Use this to your advantage and pick the idea you really like.
-Chances are they could use another coder.
+Chances are they could use another developer.

 ## 4) This is a social event